tianma8023/XposedSmsCode/LOG-EN.md

 # Update Logs
+- 19.03.28 v2.0.0 Reboot required
+  1. Important change: no service anymore.
+  2. Optimization: optimize the algorithm of parsing SMS code.
+  3. New option: kill me if extract succeed.
+  4. Change: more prompt for TaiChi users.
+  5. Fix: crash when open WeChat wallet for EdXposed users.
 - 19.03.01 v1.7.0 Reboot required
   1. New option: block Code SMS.
   2. Optimize: improve the experiences for TaiChi-Magisk users.